apache/couchdb/share/doc/src/api/basics.rst

 bite you if you use a platform that has a different integer representation than normal, ie, JavaScript).

-Also, if anyone is really interested in changing this behavior, I'm all ears for contributions to `jiffy`_ (which is theoretically going to replace ejson when I get around to updating the build system).
-The places I've looked for inspiration are TCL and Python.
-If you know a decent implementation of this float printing algorithm give me a holler.
+Also, if anyone is really interested in changing this behavior, we're all ears for contributions to `jiffy`_ (which is theoretically going to replace ejson when we get around to updating the build system).
+The places we've looked for inspiration are TCL and Python.
+If you know a decent implementation of this float printing algorithm give us a holler.

 .. _jiffy: https://github.com/davisp/jiffy